JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 per-parse compiler-cache cleanup via `DEL_ALL_CACHES`) lives in `PY_TO_LOGIC.py` —
 see `PY_TO_LOGIC_DESIGN.md`'s AUTOPIPELINE section.

+The converged harvest has one more consumer: a non-`--comb` `--sim` run hands it (plus the final per-MAIN latencies) to the native simulator at the end of the build, which re-imports the design with the cache installed and emulates every latency — see `pypeline_sim_DESIGN.md` §"Pipelined native sim".

 ## 7. Test matrix

 Fast tests (no `PART()` → PYRTL software timing model, seconds per synth